Meeeee6623/qdrant-pdf-uploader/README.md

 3. It splits the extracted text into chunks of the specified size.
 For this, it uses the `text-splitter` library in combination with the `tiktoken-rs` library.
 Specifically, it uses the `cl100k_base` model from `tiktoken-rs` to tokenize the text, and then splits the tokenized text into chunks.

-4. It connects to the Qdrant database using the `qdrant-client` library.
+4. It attempts to connect to the Qdrant database using the `qdrant-client` library.
+If the connection fails, it starts a Qdrant docker container with a command.

 5. It checks if a collection with the specified name already exists in the Qdrant database.
 If the collection exists and the user wants to delete it, the tool deletes the collection.
 If the collection does not exist or has been deleted, the tool creates a new collection.